micheunderscore/micheunderscore/README.md

 - 🔭 I’m currently working on ...
 -->

-- 🔭 I’m currently working on getting a job _huhuhu_
+- 🔭 I’m currently working on Beyond The Board and Not Safe For Work! 😉
-- 🌱 I’m constantly improving and learning new things on React, React Native, GraphQL and Javascript.
+- 🌱 I’m currently learning Angular (For work lel)

 <details>
   <summary>:zap: Github Stats</summary>